Coloured Neretin Groups: From almost automorphisms to shifts

+In this section we will define the topological full group of an \'etale groupoid as introduced by Matui.
+We will see how certain groups of tree almost automorphisms are isomorphic to topological full groups of groupoids associated to one-sided shifts.

-\subsubsection{The topological full group of a groupoid}
+\subsection{The topological full group of a groupoid}

-The topological full group of a groupoid was defined and studied by Matui, e.g. in \cite{m12}.
-We refer for the preliminaries there for a more detailed introduction to it.
+We refer to the preliminaries in Matui's article \cite{m12} for a more detailed introduction to this topic.

 \paragraph{Topological groupoids.} A \emph{groupoid} is a category such that every morphism is an isomorphism.
 For our purposes we assume in addition that it is a small category, i.e. the class of objects as well as the class of morphisms are sets.
-A \emph{topological groupoid} is a groupoid $\mathcal{G}$ such that the set of objects and the set of morphisms are topological spaces and all structure maps (composition, inverse, identity, source and range) are continuous.
+A \emph{topological groupoid} is a groupoid $\mathcal{G}$ such that the set of objects and the set of morphisms are topological spaces and all structure maps (composition, inverse, identity, source and range) are continuous, and such that source and range are open maps.
 We denote by $\mathcal{G}^{(0)}$ the space of objects and by $\mathcal{G}^{(1)}$ the space of morphisms of $\mathcal{G}$.
 Denote by the source and range maps.
 A topological groupoid is called \emph{\'etale} if $s$ and $r$ are local homeomorphisms.
+We will assume in addition that $\mathcal{G}^{(0)}$ is a Cantor space and $G^{(1)}$ is Hausdorff.